hyscale/hyscale/README.md

 **3. App-centric troubleshooting**

 Deployment failures at Kubernetes are cryptic and not intuitive for debugging.
 Users have to refer many things to identify the root cause of the failure like pod status, describe pod , statuses of other kinds etc. When issues occur abstraction is needed to simplify troubleshooting.
 So instead of presenting users with an error like "CrashLoopBackOff", HyScale executes a troubleshooting flowchart that will basically try to figure out the possible causes and inform the user in plain terms.
-Hyscale abstracts Kubernetes errors to an app-centric model eg.: a "Pending" state may mean one of many things such as "New services cannot be accommodated as cluster capacity is full" or "Specified volume cannot be attached to the service"
+Hyscale abstracts Kubernetes errors to an app-centric model eg.: a "Pending" state may mean one of many things such as "New services cannot be accommodated as cluster capacity is full" or "Specified volume cannot be attached to the service".
+For more details refer [here](https://github.com/hyscale/hspec/blob/master/docs/troubleshooting.md)

 ## Getting started